Starches and carbohydrates do not make you fat.

 So what is the mechanism by which insulin works?
-Insulin is hormone and hormones are compounds that our bodies use to send signals.
+Insulin is a hormone and hormone compound our bodies use to send signals.
 In this case, insulin is the signal for our cells to uptake sugar from our bloodstream, Our cells need to use or store the sugar.
-Most of our cells do not have the ability to store excess sugar so it must be stored in one of two forms.
-Our liver and muscle can store a very limited amount of glucose so anything more than that limited amount must be stored as fat.
+Most of our cells do not have the ability to store excess sugar, so it must be stored in one of two forms.
+Our liver and muscle can store a very limited amount of glucose, so anything more than that limited amount must be stored as fat.
 The theory that insulin causes obesity is based on the fact that it increases fat storage and thus reduces the release of fats from cells.
 Insulin also increases hunger over time and increases food intake.

-If higher insulin levels and carbohydrates increased weight gain, then logically, reducing insulin and carbohydrates should be effective at reducing weight and obesity.
+If higher insulin levels and carbohydrates increase weight gain, then logically, reducing insulin and carbohydrates should effectively reduce weight and obesity.
 This concept is the basis of a low carbohydrate diet.
-It is well documented that you can lose weight on either a low-carb diet or higher carbohydrate diet.
+It is well documented that you can lose weight on either a low-carb or a higher carbohydrate diet.
 Low carb does not equate to no carbs.
 In fact, a zero carbohydrate diet is nearly impossible.
 The key is moderation and portion control.
 It is true that not all calories are created equal, but there has to be some moderation of caloric intake through portion control.

 So what does the research show?
 The research is not clear-cut.
-If you search hard enough, you will find research to back up just about every diet you want to try and I have personally have tried them all.
-There is research that shows that low-carb diets show no advantage over the traditional higher carbohydrate weight loss diet1.
+If you search hard enough, you will find research to back up just about every diet you want to try, and I have personally tried them all.
+Research shows that low-carb diets show no advantage over the traditional higher carbohydrate weight loss diet1.
 There are also plenty of research studies that show an advantage to low carb diets and I reviewed them in prior articles.
-If you notice the statement in that article, it does not say they low-carb diet do not work, but instead, it indicates that low-carb is not superior.
+If you notice the statement in that article, it does not say the low-carb diet does not work, but instead, it indicates that low-carb is not superior.
 If you review the study, it did work for weight loss.

-Does a low carb diet work?
+Does a low-carb diet work?
 Yes.
-Many dieters experience a successful short-term weight loss on a low carb diet2,3.
-This happened because low carb diets are higher in protein which decreases appetite.
+Many dieters experience a successful short-term weight loss on a low-carb diet2,3.
+This happened because low-carb diets are higher in protein which decreases appetite.
 The satiety effect happens with all forms of protein no matter whether it comes from dairy, eggs, meat, or plants.
-Low carb diets also tend to be lower in junk foods which tends tp be higher in both empty calories and processed ingredients.
+Low carb diets also tend to be lower in junk foods which tend to be higher in both empty calories and processed ingredients.

 Will a high-fat diet cause weight gain?
 Yes.
 There is at least one study that shows high-fat diets will cause higher levels of weight gain than isocaloric diets that are higher in carbohydrates4.